 Spain may be flanked to the east by France and the Pyrenees and to the west by Portugal, but most of the country is ringed with sand, rock, and seawater.
 That, coupled with almost year-round sunshine, has attracted many millions of beachgoers.

 - Costa del Sol: Stretching east from Gibraltar along the southernmost coast of Spain, the Costa del Sol is the most famous, party-hearty, overdeveloped string of beaches in Iberia.
 The beaches feature superb sand, and the Mediterranean waters are calm and warm throughout most of the year.
 But these charms have brought throngs of visitors, making this the most congested string of coastal resorts in Europe.
 The most important resorts here are Marbella, Torremolinos, Málaga, and Nerja.
-Look for soaring skyscrapers, eye-popping bikinis, sophisticated resorts and restaurants, lots of sunshine, and interminable traffic jams.
+Expect to see soaring skyscrapers, skimpy bikinis, sophisticated resorts and restaurants, lots of sunshine, and interminable traffic jams.

 - Costa Blanca: This southeastern coast embraces the industrial city of Valencia, but its best-known resorts, Benidorm and Alicante, are packed with northern European sun-seekers every year.
 The surrounding scenery isn't particularly dramatic, but the water is turquoise, the sand is white, and a low annual rainfall virtually guarantees a sunny vacation.